 When they anticipate that there will be a source of nectar, they prepare by building up the numbers, building comb so that the queen has multiple cells to lay eggs in.

-Once the nectar season has passed, she slows down her laying activities and the numbers of brood drops gradually until the bees are ready for winter during which time she probably won’t lay any eggs.
+Once the nectar season has passed, she slows down her laying activities, and the numbers of brood drop gradually until the bees are ready for winter, during which time she probably won’t lay any eggs.

-Treating for Varroa Mites in the winter is not recommended for two reasons.
+Treating Varroa Mites in the winter is not recommended for two reasons.